mailgun/documentation/source/api-email-validation.rst

 =============================    ==========================================================================================================================================================================================

-Bulk Validation
+Bulk Verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-    Bulk Validation allows for the validation of a list of email addresses.
+    Bulk Verification allows for the verification of a list of email addresses.
 Given a list name and an uploaded file of email addresses,
-    a backend processing job will be run to validate the list.
-Once the validations have all been completed, the
+    a backend processing job will be run to verify the list.
+Once the verifications have all been completed, the
     results will be provided with download links.